OCR ↗︎

 - In Christianity, mystics such as Teresa of Ávila and John of the Cross described stages of spiritual development towards experiences of union with God,

-AO1 William James on mystical experiences
+AO1: William James on mystical experiences

 - William James’ approach to religious experience is to treat it as a psychological phenomenon whose value can be judged empirically by its experiential consequences.